-A holiday is calculated based on an eight-hour day.
+189. A holiday is calculated based on an eight-hour day.
 The following days are designated as holidays:

 January 1 (New Year's Day)

 the third Monday in January (Martin Luther King, Jr.'s Birthday)

 the third Monday in February (President's Day)

 the last Monday in May (Memorial Day)

+June 19 (Juneteenth)

 July 4 (Independence Day)

 the first Monday in September (Labor Day)

-the second Monday in October (Columbus Day)
+the second Monday in October (Indigenous People's Day, Italian

+American Heritage Day)

 November 11 (Veteran's Day)

 Thanksgiving Day

 the day after Thanksgiving

-December 25 (Christmas Day)

-- 204. Provided further, that if January 1, July 4, November 11 or December 25 falls on a Sunday, the Monday following shall be designated a holiday. - 205.
+- 190. Provided further, that if January 1, June 19, July 4, November 11 or December 25 falls on a Sunday, the Monday following shall be designated a holiday. - 191.
 In addition, any day declared to be a holiday by proclamation of the Mayor after such day has heretofore been declared a holiday by the Governor of the State of California or the President of the United States shall be designated a holiday.

-HOLIDAY PAY FOR EMPLOYEES WHO SEPARATE
+1. HOLIDAY PAY FOR EMPLOYEES WHO SEPARATE